-Throughout 2017 Tuggeranong Arts Centre’s Community Arts and Cultural Development Program is producing a range of projects and programs that reflect and grow our cultural identity.
+Throughout 2018 Tuggeranong Arts Centre’s Community Arts and Cultural Development Program will continue to produce a range of projects and programs that reflect and grow our cultural identity.

-Our Indigenous Engagement program offers a host of cultural arts based activities with and for the community.
+Our First Nations program offers a host of cultural arts based activities with and for the community.
 We collaborate closely with the Ngunnawal people on whose traditional land we work, as well as, with Aboriginal and Torres Strait Islander people from around Australia.

 As part of our Indigenous Engagement program, in 2016 a team of local and interstate filmmakers and researchers began work on a documentary film about the life and legacy of one of our resident living treasures: Ngunnawal Elder Aunty Agnes Shea.
 Footprints on Our Land tells the story of Aunty Agnes’ life, as recalled by her family and friends.